Williamdst/dbt_artifacts/README.md

 ```

 ## Acknowledgements
 Thank you to [Tails.com](https://tails.com/gb/careers/) for initial development and maintenance of this package.
 On 2021/12/20, the repository was transferred from the Tails.com GitHub organization to [Brooklyn Data Co.](https://brooklyndata.co/).
-On 2022/12/16, the repository was forked from Brooklyn Data Co. to EON Collective.
+On 2022/12/16, the repository was forked by [EON Collective](https://www.eoncollective.com/).

 The macros in the early versions package were adapted from code shared by [Kevin Chan](https://github.com/KevinC-wk) and [Jonathan Talmi](https://github.com/jtalmi) of [Snaptravel](snaptravel.com).